Manny27nyc/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/getting_started_with_identity_providers.md

 date: 2021-08-12
 ---

-An organization administrator completes all tasks related to configuring and managing identity providers and associated domains from the Organization's Settings - **Identity Provider** tab in the Amplify Platform.
+An organization administrator completes all tasks related to configuring and managing identity providers and associated domains from the Organization's Settings - **Identity Provider** tab in the Platform.

 ### Prerequisites